Johann-S/bs-stepper/README.md

 </div>
 ```

-- If you want to use the fade `fade` animation, add `.fade` class on your `.content` and set `animation` to `true`.
+- If you want to use the `fade` animation, add the `.fade` class on your `.content` and set `animation` to `true`.
-- To create a vertical stepper, just add `.vertical` class on your stepper.
+- To create a vertical stepper, just add the `.vertical` class on your stepper.
 All steppers will switch to vertical on small viewports.

 ### JavaScript